aswi10/VSDsquadron-intern/README.md

 ![C code for clock divider](https://github.com/aswi10/VSDsquadron-intern/assets/173608392/c5d25bc2-f0e6-4669-a9e2-c97e737cac6d)

-Step 2:
+Step 3:
-Write the C program for the Clock cycle divider
+We will get the output of for the given c code

+Step 4:
+Compile the code in the riscv64